How to Report Bank Fraud: A Complete Guide

 If you’re unsure whether or not a situation qualifies as fraud, ask yourself these questions: Is there any way it could be true?
 If so, how would I know if what they’re saying is true?
 If not—or even if it seems like there might be some truth to it—do they have enough evidence to convince me beyond a reasonable doubt?

-Report Financial Crimes and Fraudulent Activities:
+Report Financial Crimes and Fraudulent Activities

 Once you’ve identified potential fraud and determined that it’s actually happening, report it as soon as possible.
 The sooner you report the fraud, the more likely it is that you’ll be able to stop it from happening again.

-File a complaint
+File a Complaint

 These include:

-When you’re a banking professional, you know that fraud is serious business.
+As a banking professional, you know that fraud is serious business.
 It can cost your financial institution millions of dollars—and it’s not just banks that are vulnerable.
 Credit unions, money service businesses, and other financial institutions are also susceptible to fraud.

 That’s why we offer our Certified Fraud Specialist course at BankersHub: so you can get up-to-date on all things fraud-related.
 This course will teach you everything from recognizing the signs of fraudulent activity to understanding how policies can be changed to protect against future incidents.
 We’ll cover everything from how to spot potential fraudsters to what happens when you do report them.